-The department of theatre arts offers students the opportunity to participate in the theatre arts under the supervision of the artistic and technical faculty and staff.
-A full schedule of major productions is presented throughout the year including student directed plays and showcases.
-The theatre program is especially committed to the presentation of musical theatre.
+The department of theatre and dance offers students the opportunity to participate in the theatre arts under the supervision of the artistic and technical faculty and staff.
+A full schedule of major productions is presented throughout the year, including student-directed plays and showcases.